Emma Smith DeVoe

 Emma Smith DeVoe (August 22, 1848 – September 3, 1927) was an American women suffragist in the early twentieth century, changing the face of politics for both women and men alike.
+With May Arkwright Hutton, she led Washington's final women's suffrage movement.
 When she died, the Tacoma News Tribune called her Washington state's "Mother of Women's Suffrage".

 Early life

 DeVoe was born on August 22, 1848, in Roseville, Illinois.
 As a child, she saw a speech made by Susan B. Anthony, which inspired her to become a suffragette when she was only eight years old.
 In 1880, she married John Henry DeVoe, a Union veteran of the American Civil War of the 9th New York Heavy Artillery, who supported her throughout her life and aided her in her campaigns, which, in addition to women's suffrage, included reform, statehood, and temperance.
 She became an excellent public speaker over time and was mentored by Susan B. Anthony herself.

 Career

 DeVoe campaigned for a suffrage amendment in South Dakota in 1890.
 Due to her organizational skills, in 1895 DeVoe was chosen to organize an official suffrage group in the state of Idaho.
 Her speeches centered on the idea that there were, in fact, peaceful solutions to international conflict and by winning the right to vote women would be able to help in this situation by passively bringing about changes.

 Women in Idaho received the right to vote in 1896 thanks to her kind but effective speechmaking skills.
 She eventually gave speeches and organized new suffrage groups in 28 states and territories.
 For example, the National American Woman Suffrage Association sent her to Kentucky where she traveled the state from October 7 to November 3, 1897.
 Coordinating her tour with the Kentucky Equal Rights Association (KERA), she worked in 15 cities in less than a month, gathering cash collections from rallies and dues from the eight new local organizations she helped start.

 In one of her earliest stops in Kentucky, she brought much needed national support to the beleaguered members of the Madison County Equal Rights Association—one of the first permanent suffrage clubs in the South.
 In the club's report to KERA regarding DeVoe's lecture at the courthouse in Richmond on October 9, 1897, Kate Rose Wiggins wrote that DeVoe was "a fine reasoner, giving a clear and forciable answer to all objections against Suffrage for women.
 Her lecture was highly appreciated, and several [new members] were added to our band."